 Food Hygiene: The product shall be prepared and handled in accordance with Schedule 4 of the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations, 2011.

 Packaging and Labelling:

-- The product shall be labelled in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations, 2011 and the specific labelling requirements provided in these regulations.
+- The product shall be labeled in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations, 2011 and the specific labeling requirements provided in these regulations.

 - The name of the food to be declared on the label shall indicate that the food is a formulated supplement for children.
 Provided that these products shall not be presented as ‘Energy food’ or ‘Health food’.
-Label of this food shall not refer to malnourished children.
+The label of this food shall not refer to malnourished children.

 - The label should clearly indicate the major sources of protein and product is recommended for children age above 24 months till 36 months.

-- The label shall also declare information relating to allergen.
+- The label shall also declare information relating to an allergen.